gregartist/ga-basic-slider/README.md

 </div>
 ```

-We now need to use a Javascript object to tell gaBasicSlider about the next and previous buttons.
+We now need to use a JavaScript object to tell gaBasicSlider about the next and previous buttons.

 ```html
 <script>